Human Motion Capture from Loose and Sparse Inertial Sensors with Garment-aware Diffusion Models: Garment Inertial Poser (GaIP) Method

 \subsection{Method Overview}

 We estimate full-body human pose from loosely attached garment-mounted IMUs using acceleration and orientation inputs to predict SMPL joint rotations.

-Training data is generated by simulating IMU signals from a garment-aware motion capture dataset.
+We generate training data by simulating IMU signals from a garment-aware motion capture dataset.
 Our approach uses two conditional diffusion models: a primary model for pose estimation and a secondary model for generating realistic loose-wear IMU signals.
-The secondary model, conditioned on tight-wear IMU data and pose, synthesizes loose-wear signals.
-These are used to train the primary model, which predicts pose, tight-wear IMU signals, and joint positions.
+The secondary model, conditioned on tight-wear IMU data and pose, synthesizes loose-wear signals to train our primary GaIP model.
+It predicts pose, tight-wear IMU signals, and joint positions.
 A garment-aware variant further conditions on clothing parameters to enhance realism.